cvvergara/pgrouting/doc/contraction/contraction-family.rst

     }

 Take the following vertex and contract it.
 Go on until you have contracted every node of the graph.
-At the end, there are no more edges in the graph.
+At the end, there are no more edges in the graph, which has been destroyed by the process.

 This first contraction will give you a vertex order, given by ordering them in ascending order on the metric (edge difference).
 Keep the vertices into a queue.